Center for Children’s Advocacy is the largest children’s legal rights organization in New England.

 Teens may be dealing with abusive parents, homelessness, special education needs, or immigration issues.
 They may need financial assistance so they can finish high school, or be living in a shelter without transportation to school.
-Our attorneys work with teens who need legal support and advocacy to stay in school and be safe and secure.
+Our attorneys work with youth who need legal support and advocacy to stay in school and be safe.
 Our Mobile Office travels the community to reach youth who need help to resolve legal issues.